 The CAU is Schleswig-Holstein’s only fully-fledged university with a major focus on research.
 Over time, four dynamic priority research areas have systematically developed which are based on strong disciplines interacting together - Marine Science, Life Science, Societal and Cultural Change, and Nano Surface & Interface Science.
 Each individual research area makes a substantial contribution towards dealing with at least one of the grand challenges of our time.
+Around 800 research projects - in national and international partnerships or by individual researchers - are funded by the federal or state government, the EU and by companies.
+There is also enormous research potential in addition to third-party funding grants.

 When Kiel University was founded in 1665, the four traditional sciences were organised into faculties - Theology, Law, Medicine and Philosophy.
 These have expanded over the years to include separate faculties: